 Their sturdy soles have great endurance and the smooth leather of the boots will break in for maximum comfort.
 Once broken in a pair of Doc Martens fit their owner perfectly, making each set of boots unique to the wearer.

-When wearing my own pair of Doc martens over the years I have found them to be good for my feet.
-The chunky sole offers me great support and the leather is comfortably broken in.
+When wearing my own pair of 1460 Doc martens over the years I have found them to be good for my feet.
+The chunky soles offer me great support and the leather is comfortably broken in.
 They are my go to boots!

-Docs have super chunky tough soles making them a great match for short hikes with relatively easy terrain.
+Docs have super chunky tough soles making them a comfortable match for short hikes with relatively easy terrain.
 Technical hikes that involve climbing aren’t a good match for Docs however.

 I like to wear my Docs on easy weekend hikes or when walking my dog for long distances.
 I wear them on woodland hikes and on small mountain hikes to keep up with my energetic German Shepherd.

 Be wary of wearing them hiking on super hot days, as they may overheat your feet.
 They aren’t the most breathable boots as they are made of leather.
-If you are going on a hot, dry summer hike it’s best to wear more breathable hiking boots.
+If you are going on a hot, dry summer hike it’s best to wear more breathable hiking boots for better comfort.

 It’s also best to avoid wearing Doc Martens on hikes in the rain, or on hikes where you may have to cross water.
 Whilst the boots are splash proof, they may become soggy in the rain as leather is a naturally porous material.

-For help waterproofing your docs (along with my top product picks!) check out the following article:
+For help waterproofing your docs check out my guide here.

 Do Doc Martens Have Good Arch Support?